Zeta Aquilae

-Zeta Aquilae, or ζ Aquilae, is a binary star system in the equatorial constellation of Aquila.
-It is readily visible with the naked eye, being of the third magnitude.
+Zeta Aquilae is a binary star system in the equatorial constellation of Aquila.
+Its name is a Bayer designation that is Latinized from ζ Aquilae, and abbreviated Zeta Aql or ζ Aql.
+This system is readily visible with the naked eye as a point of light, having a combined apparent visual magnitude of 2.983.
 Based on parallax measurements obtained during the Hipparcos mission, it is approximately 83 ly distant from the Sun.
 It is a candidate member of the TW Hydrae association of co-moving stars.